 In Server tab the type and state of MQTT server is shown.
-Supported cloud services include: Normal / Azure IoT Hub / Sparkplug / Google Cloud IoT Core.
+Supported cloud services include: Generic / Azure IoT Hub / Sparkplug.
 Please note that AWS IoT is not supported.

 In Address tab the Topics published and subscribed by the HMI are shown.
 Selecting the checkbox of a topic in this tab can make cMT Diagnoser receive all MQTT messages published and subscribed, allowing cMT Diagnoser to change address data for easier MQTT debugging.
-Only normal servers are supported.
+Only generic servers are supported.